Darko Jevtić

-Darko Jevtić (Дарко Јевтић; born 8 February 1993) is a Swiss professional footballer who plays as an attacking midfielder for Russian side Rubin Kazan.
-He is of Serbian origin.
+Darko Jevtić (Дарко Јевтић; born 8 February 1993) is a Swiss former professional footballer who played as an attacking midfielder.

 Club career

 Basel

 Jevtić started his youth football with Basel.
 In 2015 he moved across town played for nearly a year in the Concordia Basel youth team but returned to Basel in August 2006.
 He played in their U-16 team and was part of the team that won the Swiss Championship in 2008 and 2009.
 Later he played in the U-18 team, the U-19 team in the 2011–12 NextGen series and the U-21 team before he signed his first professional contract and joined their first team in January 2012.

 He joined Basel's first team during the winter break of their 2011–12 season under head coach Heiko Vogel.
 After having appeared in four test games, Jevtić played his domestic league debut for the club, being substituted in, during the away game in the Letzigrund on 28 July 2012 as Basel played a 2–2 draw with Grasshopper Club He had a starting eleven appearances in the Swiss Cup match on 15 September 2012 away against amateur club FC Amriswil and in the last league match of the season at home game in the St. Jakob-Park he played the full 90 minutes as Basel won 1–0 against St. Gallen.

 At the end of the Swiss Super League season 2012–13 he won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.
 In the 2012–13 UEFA Europa League Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out, losing both home and away ties, beaten 2–5 on aggregate.

 In the next season, after appearing in six test games, Jevtić was in the starting formation in the cup game on 17 August 2013 as Basel won 1–0 against local amateur club BSC Old Boys.